 Wave theory methods for migration were introduced in the 1970s.
-Th migration methods consisted of two ingredients - a wave propagation model and an imaging principle - and three distinct imaging principles were introduced.
-Th imaging principle behind f-k migration involved using surface-recorded refl data to predict a source and receiver refl experiment at a coincident point in the subsurface and asking for the time-equals-zero value of that experiment.
-Th imaging principle has tremendous conceptual and practical advantages in terms of clarity, meaning, and physical interpretability when compared to the other two original imaging principles.
+These migration methods consisted of two ingredients - a wave propagation model and an imaging principle - and three distinct imaging principles were introduced.
+The imaging principle behind f-k migration involved using surface-recorded reflection data to predict a source and receiver reflection experiment at a coincident point in the subsurface and asking for the time-equals-zero value of that experiment.
+That imaging principle has tremendous conceptual and practical advantages in terms of clarity, meaning, and physical interpretability when compared to the other two original imaging principles.